Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - NumPy operations are implemented in C, providing near-native performance
 - Use `import numpy as np` as the standard convention

+> **INSTRUCTOR NOTES**: End this section by asking if there are questions about when to use NumPy vs lists.
+This is a common point of confusion.
+Remind them that understanding these trade-offs will guide their design decisions throughout their careers in data science/scientific computing.

 ---

 ## 2. Creating ndarrays (09:45–10:30)

+> **INSTRUCTOR NOTES**: This section moves from "why NumPy" to "how to use NumPy".
+Focus on the most common array creation methods first.
+Students often get overwhelmed by all the options, so emphasize np.array(), np.zeros(), np.ones(), and np.arange() as the core methods.

 ### Questions
 - How do I create NumPy arrays with different initialization patterns?
 - What's the difference between np.zeros, np.ones, np.empty, and np.full?
 - How do I inspect array properties like shape, dtype, and memory usage?

+> **INSTRUCTOR NOTES**: These questions address the most common beginner needs.
+Many students come from MATLAB or other environments and expect similar functions - reassure them that NumPy has all the standard array creation tools.

 ### Objectives
 After completing this episode, learners will be able to: